nilanbais/storingsanalyse-generator/README.md

 #### Parameters
 - **staging_file_data** - a pandas.DataFrame containing the prepared data for the analysis.
-- **ntype** - the notification type (available ntypes in the module are: 'meldingen' and 'storingen')
+- **ntype** - the notification type (available ntypes in the method are: 'meldingen' and 'storingen')
 ---
 ### *metadta*.update_meta(staging_file_data)
-Module that updates the poo data, meldingen and storingen, and saves the result in the attribute *metadta*.unsaved_updated_meta.
+Method that updates the poo data, meldingen and storingen, and saves the result in the attribute *metadta*.unsaved_updated_meta.

 #### Parameters
 - **staging_file_data** - a pandas.DataFrame containing the prepared data for the analysis.
 ---
 ---
 # Class PrepNPlot
-PrepNPlot contains modules for the preparation and plotting of the data obtained from the metadata.
+PrepNPlot contains methods for the preparation and plotting of the data obtained from the metadata.

 ## Initializing a new instance of the class
 The methode of initializing a new class instance, as shown bellow, can be used with this class but it isn't necessary.
-Because of the way the StoringsAnalyse-class is build, a new instance of StoringsAnalyse inherits the attributes and modules from PrepNPlot.
-This makes these attributes and modules available as if they are part of the StoringsAnalyse-class.
+Because of the way the StoringsAnalyse-class is build, a new instance of StoringsAnalyse inherits the attributes and methods from PrepNPlot.
+This makes these attributes and methods available as if they are part of the StoringsAnalyse-class.

 ```
 from prepnplot import PrepNPlot